jelaniwilliams27/simple/djpg01test.md

 1. **Find – Search for data on the internet**
 2. Clean – Filter and transform data in preparation for visualization
-3. Visualize – Display the determined pattern (static or animated)
+3. Visualize – Display the determined pattern (static or dynamic)
 4. Review – Validate findings and sources through the editorial process
 5. Publish – Integrate the visuals and attach the data to stories
 6. Distribute – Enable access to stories on various devices for reader access